-Home > Calculus calculators > Local maxima and minima of a function using first derivative test example
+Home > Calculus calculators > Derivative > First derivative test for Local maxima and minima example

-3. Local maxima and minima of a function using first derivative test example ( Enter your problem )
+7. First derivative test for Local maxima and minima example ( Enter your problem )

 1. Method & Example `f(x)=x^3+6x^2-15x+7`